HiLab-git/COPLE-Net/README.md

 # How to use
 1. Download the pretrained model and example CT images from [Google Drive][google_link] or [Baidu Netdisk][baidu_link] (extract code q0ci).
 Put them into the folder `coplenet_data`.
 2. Run `python net_run.py config/config.cfg`.
 The results will be saved in `coplenet_data/result`.
-3. To segment COVID-19 pneumonia lesions from your own images, make sure that the images have been cropped into the lung region, and the intensity has been normalized into [0, 1] using window/level of 1500/-650.
+3. To segment COVID-19 pneumonia lesions from your own images, make sure that the images have been cropped into the lung region, and the intensity has been normalized into [0, 1] using window width/level of 1500/-650.
 Open the configure file `config/config.cfg` and edit `root_dir`, `test_csv` and `output_dir` according to the path of your images.
 Then return to step 2 to obtain the segmentation results.

 [google_link]:https://drive.google.com/drive/folders/1K1jbrxWWhG_L7dh6yMyB4DtklBr-bhxH?usp=sharing
 [baidu_link]:https://pan.baidu.com/s/1TSTSkORYNWsX94PxiQUfjw